How can an Importer respond to these tariffs?

 Option 1: File for an Exclusion

 As importers, we are certain you have justifiable reasons for opposing the proposed tariffs.
-To successfully file means to include a concise, meaningful and valid argument– by product.
-The deadline for List One exclusions has passed.
-The List Two exclusion filing deadline is December 18, 2018.
-The deadline for filing List Three exclusions has not yet been announced.
+To successfully file means to include a concise, meaningful and valid argument – by product.

 How can we help?
 Shapiro has aligned with a Customs attorney from Thompson Coburn to assist you with crafting your argument; we will also make the filing process both easy and cost-effective for you.
 Please reach out to email@example.com for simple-to-use instruction and pricing.